2025 Women's Nations League top scorers: Clàudia Pina, Tessa Wullaert

 Article body

-Cyprus' Antri Violari now lies second in the list, having topped the rankings after increasing her tally to seven with a double in the first leg of her team's play-off against Albania.
+Cyprus' Antri Violari finished third on the list, having topped the rankings after increasing her haul to seven with a double in the first leg of her team's play-off against Albania.

 2025 Women's Nations League overall top scorers (league stage/finals/promotion-relegation matches)